PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

 ### Virtual environments vs system packages

-When running python applications, it is likely you need third party dependencies.
-There are several ways to install python packages:
+When running Python applications, you're like to have third party dependencies.
+There are several ways to install Python packages:

-* using the system package manager
+* Using the system package manager.
-* using pip install `--user`
+* using pip install `--user`.
-* using the Python3 built-in venv module
+* Using the Python3 built-in `venv` module.

-The suggested method is using virtual environments for the following reasons:
+We suggest using virtual environments, for the following reasons:

-* it can be created/destroyed on the fly
+* They can be created and destroyed on the fly.
-* we can control what we install (down to specific package version)
+* You can control what you install (down to specific package versions).
-* it doesn't pollute the system or other virtual environments with unwanted packages
+* They don't pollute the system or other virtual environments with unwanted packages.

 ##### Virtual environments

-Here an example on how to use virtualenvs.
+Here's an virtualenv use example:

 ```
 user01 at dev-machine in /tmp